psychemedia/island-storynotes/odo.md

-the priests and ministers of Christ, to commend me in your prayers to Almighty Grod for the forgiveness of the sins with which my conscience is burdened, and that through his inexhaustible mercy he will vouchsafe to grant me salva- tion among his elect.
+the priests and ministers of Christ, to commend me in your prayers to Almighty Grod for the forgiveness of the sins with which my conscience is burdened, and that through his inexhaustible mercy he will vouchsafe to grant me salvation among his elect.
 I direct my treasure to be given to the churches and the poor, that what was amassed in crime may be dispersed among the saints and applied to holy uses.
 Por you ought to remember how dearly I have loved '